Amita Aggarwal: Early life & education

 Amita Aggarwal, born in 1960, earned her medical degree of MBBS as well as a post-graduate degree (MD in Internal Medicine) from the All India Institute of Medical Sciences, Delhi and secured the degree of DM in Clinical Immunology from Sanjay Gandhi Postgraduate Institute of Medical Sciences (SGPGI).

+Career

-Her career started at SGPGI as a member of faculty in 1996 and she holds the position of a Professor and Head at the Department of Clinical Immunology and Rheumatology.
+Amita's career started at SGPGI as a member of faculty in 1996 and she holds the position of a Professor and Head at the Department of Clinical Immunology and Rheumatology.
 In between, she received advanced training in Rheumatology at the Royal Melbourne Hospital in 1995 on an APLAR fellowship and at the University of Oklahoma Health Science Center on a research associateship from the Department of Biotechnology.
 In addition, she has trained at the Centers for Disease Control and Prevention, Atlanta, USA.

 Legacy

 Aggarwal is known for her research in the field of autoimmune rheumatic diseases, especially the pathogenesis of Juvenile Idiopathic Arthritis (JIA).
 She described that the phenotype of JIA in Indian patients is different from that elsewhere and that enthesitis-related arthritis (ERA) is the most common.
 She has contributed significantly to understanding the pathogenesis of ERA, such as the role of macrophages and T cells, various cytokines and gut microbiome.
 Besides JIA, she has made seminal contributions in the area of nephritis in patients with systemic lupus erythematosus (SLE).
 She is currently coordinating a multi-institutional network project on SLE to understand the diversity of SLE across India.

 She has contributed immensely to developing manpower for Rheumatology by training nearly 100 students who are now spread across India.
 She has been holding a National Workshop on Autoantibodies to train Indian physicians in the laboratory diagnostics of autoimmune diseases.
 She heads the regional diagnostic centre of the Foundation for Primary Immunodeficiency Diseases (FPID), an international organization established to combat primary immunodeficiencies (PID).
 She is one of the resource persons for PID facilities in India.

 She has held the office of the President of the Indian Rheumatology Association.
 She was also the national coordinator for India of the Paediatric Rheumatology International Trials Organization.